matheuswachtler/CucumberAutomationProject/README.md

 Maven is a dependency and application build manager used in JAVA.
 It's also responsible for initiating test execution.

-To install the mentioned tools, simply go to the last section, and you will find a link to the documentation for each of these mentioned technologies."
+To install the mentioned tools, simply go to the bottom of the page, and you will find a link to the documentation for each of these mentioned technologies.

 # Dependencies